Splashtop secures $50 million to expand its remote access platform in the enterprise

 Splashtop, a remote access and support platform for businesses, has raised $50 million in a round of funding led by Sapphire Ventures, valuing the company at $1 billion.

-The raise comes as businesses of all sizes have had to embrace remote work due to the global pandemic, opening the door to companies such as Splashtop which were designed with “remote” in mind from the get-go.
-The San Jose-based company, which was founded in 2006 as DeviceVM and already claims to be profitable, said that its business grew more than 160% in 2020, with its remote access traffic more than tripling.
+The raise comes as businesses of all sizes have had to embrace remote work due to the pandemic, opening the door to companies like Splashtop that were designed with “remote” in mind.
+The San Jose-based company, which was founded in 2006 as DeviceVM and already claims to be profitable, said its business grew more than 160% in 2020, with its remote access traffic more than tripling.

-In a recent report identifying the top trends impacting infrastructure and operations for 2021, Gartner identified “anywhere operations” as the number one trend.
+In a recent report identifying the top trends impacting infrastructure and operations for 2021, Gartner identified “anywhere operations” as the top trend.
 It noted:

 Gartner expects that 48% of employees will work from home, even after the pandemic, compared with 30% pre-pandemic.
 This shift will force IT executives to develop flexible and resilient organizations that enable staff to work from anywhere, allow customers everywhere to access services, and manage the deployment of business services across distributed infrastructures.